X

 The Nagao clan had served the Uesugi clan since the Kamakura period (1185-1333).
 After the Uesugi clan was appointed as the Echigo governor, the Nagao clan became the military deputy governor.

-Besides his role as governor, the Uesugi clan also held the shogunal deputy Kanto governor’s position.
-It effectively made him the ruler of the Kanto region.
+In addition to his role as governor, the Uesugi clan also held the shogunal deputy Kanto governor’s position, effectively making him the ruler of the Kanto region.

 The Kuyo-Tomoe was originally a Kuyo crest.
-It seems samurai combined with the Hachiman faith, which was widely popular among themselves.
-Then the “Tomoe” crest of the Hachiman deity was combined with the Kuyo.
+It seems that samurai combined it with the Hachiman faith, which was widely popular among them.
+Then, the “Tomoe” crest of the Hachiman deity was combined with the Kuyo.

 Kenshin, who became the head of the Nagao clan, later inherited the fallen Uesugi clan.
-At this time, he inherited the Uesugi family name, the Kanto regency.
-Also, he received the Uesugi banner (the flag received from the Imperial family) along with the Uesugi bamboo grass crest.
+At this time, he inherited the Uesugi family name, the Kanto Regency.
+He also received the Uesugi banner (the flag received from the Imperial family) along with the Uesugi bamboo grass crest.

 The Uesugi clan was descended from the Kajuji clan of the Fujiwara Hokke (the Northern Fujiwara family).
-For this reason, they used the “bamboo with a sparrow” crest, the crest of the Kajuji branch, from generation to generation.
+For this reason, they passed down the “bamboo with a sparrow” crest, the crest of the Kajuji branch.

-Gradually, the crest changed its shape, so there are several of them.
+Gradually, the crest changed its shape, so several of them.

 As the official crest of the shogunal deputy of the Kanto governor, samurai in eastern provinces admired it with exceptional value.

 Additionally, during Kenshin’s reign, he received chrysanthemum and paulownia crests.
-The paulownia later changed to Uesugi paulownia.
-Although people believe it was initially the usual five-seven paulownia.
+Although people believe it was initially the usual five-seven paulownia, it later changed to Uesugi paulownia.